 - Scheduling court dates

 - Submitting trial exhibits, motions, and other paperwork

 - Examining and cross-examining witnesses

-The legal system is often difficult for outsiders to navigate, so it helps to have a car accident lawyer on your side who can:
+The legal system may be difficult for non-lawyers to navigate.
+It may help to have a Rutherfordton truck accident lawyer on your side who can: